 - Waste Water Treatment – Used water is processed to required standards and released.

-- Trash Removal – Texas Pride Disposal is the solid waste collection provider for single-family residents within Cypress Klein Utility District.
+- Trash Removal – Best Trash is the solid waste collection provider for single-family residents within Cypress Klein Utility District.